seL4/microkit/docs/manual.md

 and is intended for simulating systems for development or testing.

-It should be noted that the platform support is configured with 2GB of main memory.
+It should be noted that the platform support is configured with 2GB of main memory. seL4 has a static amount of memory at build-time, if you want allow for more memory, you will have to change the kernel options for `qemu_virt_riscv64` in `build_sdk.py`.

 You can use the following command to simulate a Microkit system: